microsoft/language-server-protocol/_specifications/specification-3-17.md

 	/**
 	 * The range the inlay hints are requested for.
 	 * If unset, returns all hints for the document.
-	 * Servers that do not set InlayHintsOptions.range may ignore this.
-	 *
-	 * TODO: it's more common in LSP to have a separate request - do we need to?
 	 */
 	range?: Range;